thecrazycoder1239/Pokemon-cards/README.md

   This application is a data visualisation project.
 In this react project I fetch data from the Pokemon API to create custom trading cards.
 Some features include: the type of pokemon changing the background of the card and my spinning pokemon ball made with css.

   I am currently attempting to build a pokemon battler where you can battle your chosen pokemon using this application.
-I will update this read-me when this is added.
+I will update this read-me when this is added. **The fight button does not work yet** (you have been warned!).

   So what are you waiting for??
 Check out the link below to the **hosted application**...